 7. 1 tsp oil, salt to taste

-3. Add the chard leaves and saute them for about 4-5 minutes and add the sambhar powder.
+3. Add the chard leaves (or any other vegetable) and saute them for about 4-5 minutes and add the sambhar powder.

-5. Mash the toor dal and add it to the cooker and if required add a cup more of water.
+5. Mash the toor dal and add it to the tamarind extract and vegetables and if required add a cup more of water.

 6. Add salt.

-7. Place the lid and let it cook for another whistle or about 6-8 minutes.
+7. Place the lid and let it cook for another whistle or if without pressure cooking on the stove top for about 6-8 minutes.

 Serve with rice, rotis, idlis or dosais.
 It tastes good with pretty much anything.